The following is taken from CARS 2019 Rules and Regulations

 Rally Cross is an event where participants compete against the clock and total time taken over the competitive sections of the event determines placing.
 Rally Cross can be a competitive level, but must, first and foremost, be a training forum designed to accent the development of vehicle handling skills while limiting both top and average speeds attainable by competitors.

-27.2.5 Organizers reserve the right to exclude any vehicle or person from further participation in the event at any time for reasons of perceived safety concerns involving either the condition of the vehicle or the conduct of
+26.2.5 Organizers reserve the right to exclude any vehicle or person from further participation in the event at any time for reasons of perceived safety concerns involving either the condition of the vehicle or the conduct of

 (a) The following documents, valid on the day(s) of the event, must be presented at registration: